 The crowning moment of Godzilla comes as Niko Tatopoulos (Matthew Broderick) stands in New York, and Godzilla bursts from within the city sewers.
 It is the first full reveal, as the creature was hidden for the three previous attacks in the film.

-To understand this, you need to place yourself back in 1998.
-Godzilla was everywhere, with massive advertising banners cloaking entire outside walls stating, “He’s as tall as this building.”
+To understand this, you need to place yourself in 1998.
+Godzilla was everywhere, with massive advertising banners cloaking entire skyscraper walls stating, “He’s as tall as this building.”
 Buses featured the same ad, instead plastered with the marketing jargon, “He’s as long as three buses.”
 He was on Taco Bell cups, ate Doritos, trailers played constantly, and through it all, Godzilla’s face was never seen.

-While Godzilla would turn into a camp icon with schlock like Godzilla vs. Megalon, he began as a deep-rooted, even terrifying metaphor, reverting back to form in 1984.
+While Godzilla would turn into a camp icon with schlock Godzilla vs. Megalon, he began as a deep-rooted, even terrifying metaphor, reverting back to form in 1984.
 No one in this production cared.
 They were more concerned with recreating the kitchen scene from Jurassic Park, only inside Madison Square Garden.
 They wanted to make their movie, a ridiculous, disrespectful piece of Hollywood dreck that aimed a denominator lower than the lowest.

-Godzilla’s studio creators at Toho did admittedly sign off on the design, but only with the hope that their franchise could finally break out of their country and capture a worldwide audience.
+Godzilla’s studio creators at Toho did admittedly sign off on the design, but only with hope their franchise could finally break out of their country and capture a worldwide audience.
 It was more desperation than approval.
 Repeated attempts (over the course of a decade) to make an American Godzilla fell through until Dean Devlin and Roland Emmerich agreed… and then proceeded to make one of the dumbest, most absurd, brain dead, asinine, and bloated Hollywood productions of all time.

 Their Godzilla didn’t destroy buildings.
 This fleet-footed lizard dodged them (obviously exciting to someone), where as the original went through them (obviously exciting to everyone).
 Where the original stood up to the military, massacring them with a simple flick of his breath (likewise exciting), this ridiculous “thing” ran away (no comment).